If you’re trying to eat more Omega-3, there are a couple of things you can do:

 By now, you’re probably thinking: is there a lot of cholesterol in eggs that I should be worrying about?

-Answer is, no. Despite the cholesterol, eating eggs has never been convincingly linked to heart disease.
+Answer is, no. Despite the cholesterol, eating eggs has never been convincingly linked to poor heart health.

 What’s an Omega-3 egg?